Fibromyalgia: Other classifications

 Research seeing FM as a subset of chronic widespread pain has estimated the population prevalence of chronic widespread pain as 11% and of fibromyalgia as 2–6%.

 FM has been seen as a functional somatic syndrome condition, although this term does not appear in the ICD-11.

 Subgroups or clusters within FM

 There may be clusters of symptom characteristics within fibromyalgia.
 A 2024 systematic review found that fibromyalgia could be clustered according to symptom severity, adjustment to the condition, thermal pain sensitivity, personality, and response to treatment.
 However it stated there was a need for more objective measures, and for more validation and replication of clusters.
 Clustering has also been undertaken based on psychological and coping characteristics of FM people.

 Signs and symptoms

-Fibromyalgia has no medical sign.
 The characteristic symptom of fibromyalgia is chronic widespread pain.
-The current prevalent diagnosis method also requires an above threshold severity score from among six other symptoms; fatigue, trouble thinking or remembering, waking up tired (unrefreshed), pain or cramps in lower abdomen, depression and headache.
+The current prevalent diagnosis method also requires an above-threshold severity score from among six other symptoms: fatigue, trouble thinking or remembering, waking up tired (unrefreshed), pain or cramps in the lower abdomen, depression, and headache.
 Many other symptoms can be present.
 The key symptoms of fibromyalgia often present concurrently, in varying severity, and are intertwined with and influence each other.